AccessToken-Network/axtn-community/community_guidelines.md

 If you’d like to chat with a customer service representative, please get in touch with us at: team@accesstoken.network

 -----
 *These guidelines may be updated from time to time.
-If you have specific comments, please bring them up in chat or via filing an issue.*
+If you have specific comments, please bring them up in chat or via filing an issue .*